zmitchell/tinkering.xyz/content/bit-mask-tables.md

 show_date = true
 +++

-At `$WORK` I have a need to create some masks over an unsigned 64-bit field.
+At `$WORK` I have a need to create some bitmasks over a 64-bit field.
 I've never done this before.
-I figured that, surely, tables exist for grabbing a certain number of bits from a certain position, but I never found those tables.
-I wrote a very simple Python program to generate the tables and used a CSV to Markdown converter to create the tables.
+I figured that *surely* tables exist for grabbing a certain number of bits from a certain position, but I never found those tables.
+So, to scratch my own itch I wrote a very simple Python program to generate the tables and used a CSV to Markdown converter to create the tables.
+Here you go, now we both have a quick reference.

 ## Program
 ```python